 RPA is the workhorse.
 It handles rules-based, repetitive tasks that don’t require much thinking but still take up time.
 Think: logging into systems, copying data between apps, generating reports, or updating records.

-Businesses use RPA to handle common jobs like invoice processing, payroll submissions, and form updates.
+Businesses use RPA to handle common jobs like invoice processing, automated payroll systems, and form updates.
 It’s fast, tireless, and follows the same logic every time.
 But it doesn’t think.
 That’s where AI steps in.

 When combined with AI, RPA can trigger smarter workflows.
 For example, instead of just logging an invoice, the system can check for anomalies or alert a manager if something looks off.
 Deloitte surveys show organizations that scale intelligent automation expect an average 31% cost reduction within three years.